amdy87/MySQL-Filesystem/README.md

 ### Styling
 - Use React Bootstrap to keep project styling consistent.
 - Keep styling props minimal and use class names for static style.
+- Use [prettier](https://prettier.io/) for automatic code formatting

 ### Testing
-- Write unit tests for components using React Testing Library.
+- Write unit tests for components using React Testing Library and Vitest.
 - Test both the UI and interaction logic.
 - Each file will have associated unit test files
 - Maintain above 60% coverage
+- GUI will be tested manually to ensure correct functionality and desired appearance

-# Typescript Standards
+# Backend Standards

+### Directory Structure
+- `/database`
+    - `/test` -> contains all database integration tests
+    - `query.ts` -> contains all Prisma Queries
+    - `sample.ts` -> contains example data for database tests
+- `/middlewares` -> contains all Express middleware (e.g. user authentication middleware)
+- `/routes` -> contains express routers that define available routes and delegate them to the appropriate controller
+- `/controllers` -> contains all controllers, which serve as a layer to implement business logic between the routers and the database
+- `/test` -> contains all Jest tests for the backend API
+- `/utils` -> contains type definitions, environment variables, and helper functions

 ### Source File Structure
 Files consist of the following, in order:

-1. JSDoc with `@fileoverview`, if present
+1. JSDoc with `@fileoverview`
-2. Imports, if present
+2. Imports
 3. The file’s implementation

 ### `@fileoverview` JSDoc
-A file may have a @fileoverview JSDoc.
-It should provide a description of the file's content.
+A file must have a @fileoverview JSDoc to provide a description of the file's content.

 ```
 /**